China uses Didi as data law test dummy

-HONG KONG, July 6 (Reuters Breakingviews) - Investors are watching anxiously as China tests out new data laws on Didi Global (DIDI.N).
-The $75 billion ride-hailing group's information trove and foreign backers mean it's a good candidate to make an example of.
+HONG KONG (Reuters Breakingviews) - Investors are watching anxiously as China tests out new data laws on Didi Global.
+The $75 billion ride-hailing group’s information trove and foreign backers mean it’s a good candidate to make an example of.

 The Cyberspace Administration of China used to be focused mostly on stamping out online indecency.
 In recent years, though, the agency has seized the leading role in President Xi Jinping’s cybersecurity campaign.
 Last year, it unveiled plans to target operators of “critical information infrastructure” - a loosely defined term that encompasses companies in communications, finance, transportation, health and more.
 This year, it has followed through, to investors’ pain.